Last modified: Jan. 9, 2023, 2:09 p.m.

-A very rare species in Belgium, only discovered in 2016 and occuring only in NA.
+A very rare species in Belgium, only discovered in 2016 and occurring only in NA.

 The caterpillar is greenish white with a lighter brownish head.

-The caterpillar makes a silken slender case.
-It is about 9 mm.
-Also it is light ochreous brown.
+The caterpillar makes a silken slender case, about 9 mm of lenght and which is light ochreous brown colored.

 The mouth angle is 20°.